robrich/kubernetes-hands-on-workshop/08-Service/start/README.md

 This is how our browser got the results:

-1. Browser looks to localhost:30012.
+1. Browser looks to localhost:32012.

-2. Docker-desktop forwards 30012 to the MobyLinuxVM.
+2. Docker-desktop forwards 32012 to the Kubernetes cluster.

-3. Kubernetes forwards 30012 to `hellonode-service`'s port 3000.
+3. Kubernetes forwards 32012 to `hellonode-service`'s port 3000.

 4. The service looks for pods matching `app: hellonode`, and randomly picks a pod.